cryspen/scalable-mls-id/draft-kiefer-scalable-mls.md

 of an `XCommit` MUST verify the parent hash value on each node by using `original_tree_hash` of the co-path nodes, and the tree hash of the new tree.

+## Applying receiver specific commits

+When receiving an `XCommit`, the client applies it like a regular commit.

+Additionally, the client checks the membership of the committer as described in
+{{proof-of-membership}} using the `sender_path`.

 # Security Considerations

 TODO Security